Charles Bagot

-Early life, family, education, political career
+Early life and family

-He was the second son of William Bagot, 1st Baron Bagot of Blithfield Hall, Staffordshire.
+Bagot was the second son of William Bagot, 1st Baron Bagot, of Blithfield Hall, Staffordshire, and the Hon.
+Elizabeth Louisa St. John, daughter of Viscount St. John, of Lydiard Park, Wiltshire.
 He was educated at Rugby School and Christ Church, Oxford.
 He entered Lincoln's Inn, where he studied law, but left and returned to Oxford to complete his master's degree.

-His marriage to the wealthy Mary Charlotte Anne Wellesley-Pole, the niece of Arthur Wellesley, 1st Duke of Wellington, and other Bagot family connections made possible his subsequent diplomatic career.
+His marriage to the wealthy Lady Mary Charlotte Anne Wellesley-Pole, the niece of Arthur Wellesley, 1st Duke of Wellington, and other Bagot family connections made possible his subsequent diplomatic career.

+Member of Parliament

-Bagot served as Member of Parliament for Castle Rising from 1807 to 1808.
+Bagot served as Member of Parliament for Castle Rising from 1807 to 1808, alongside Richard Sharp.

 Diplomatic career

 Ambassador to United States

 He was named minister plenipotentiary and envoy extraordinaire to the United States on 31 July 1815, in the aftermath of the War of 1812.
 With Richard Rush, he negotiated the Rush–Bagot Treaty to limit naval forces on the Great Lakes and Lake Champlain.
 He also contributed to negotiations leading to the Anglo-American Convention of 1818, which defined the border between British North America and the United States from Lake of the Woods (see Northwest Angle) to the Pacific Ocean.
 Bagot ended his term in Washington, D.C. in 1820.